-Copies of the Instrument of Incorporation, Prospectus and the most recent annual and half-yearly reports may be inspected at the head office address of the ACD (as set out in Appendix D) and copies may be obtained free of charge upon application.
+Copies of the Instrument of Incorporation, Prospectus and the most recent annual and half-yearly reports may be inspected at the head office of the ACD at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
+Copies of these documents may be obtained free of charge on request from the ACD.

-26.2 Telephone calls
+25.2 Telephone calls

 Telephone calls may be recorded for regulatory, training or monitoring purposes.
 Recordings will be provided on request for a period of at least five years from the date of such recording, or, where requested by a competent regulatory authority, for a period of seven years, where the ACD can identify the call.

 If you ask the ACD to send you a recording of a particular call, the ACD may ask for further information to help identify the exact call to which your request relates.

-26.3 Future Disclosure
+25.3 Future disclosures

-The following information will be made available to Shareholders as part of the Company's annual report:

-- (a) the percentage of the Company's assets which are subject to special arrangements arising from their illiquid nature; - (b) any new arrangements for managing the liquidity of the Company; - (c) the current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; and - (d) the total amount of leverage employed by the Company, as applicable.

-Shareholders will also be provided with information regarding changes to:

-- (a) the maximum level of leverage that the ACD may employ on behalf of the Company; - the rights for re-use of collateral under the Company's leveraging arrangements; - (c) any guarantee granted under the Company's leveraging arrangements.
+- (a) The following information will be made available to Shareholders as part of the Company's annual report: - i. the percentage of the Company's assets which are subject to special arrangements arising from their illiquid nature; - ii. any new arrangements for managing the liquidity of the Company; - iii. the current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; and - iv. the total amount of leverage employed by the Company, as applicable. - (b) Shareholders will also be provided with information regarding changes to: - i. the maximum level of leverage that the ACD may employ on behalf of the Company; - ii. any rights of re-use of collateral under the Company's leveraging arrangements; and - iii. any guarantee granted under the Company's leveraging arrangements.